My Dog Doesn't Like Me

 - Body language: while we may think we are being friendly, our body language could be sending mixed signals.
 If we raise ourselves over the dog, narrow our eyes or bear our teeth, it is possible they will see this as being aggressive.
 This most commonly will happen with dogs which are uncomfortable to begin with, for example those which have been recently adopted.

-- Hugging: there are many behaviors dogs do not like and hugging is usually one of them.
+- Hugging: there are many behaviors they do not like and hugging a dog is usually one of them.
 While there are exceptions, dogs can feel as if they are being restrained or harassed when we hug them.
 If we enact this kind of behavior regularly, they may become distrustful of us.

 - Being too rough: if we tug on their leash, push them around or are generally too rough, our dog may not appreciate it.
 This is especially so if we regularly use negative reinforcement, i.e. scolding or hitting when they do something we deem wrong.
 This can cause the dog to be scared of you because they are worried they will be punished all the time.